IPG-Automotive-UK/Aslan-CarMaker/README.md

 ### CarMaker
 The CarMaker installation files can be found in the [IPG Client Area](https://ipg-automotive.com/support/client-area/installation-files/).
 The Client Area requires that the user have a registered account on the system, which should be straightforward to create.

 Select the appropriate version of CarMaker that you want to install.
-Then expand the "Office" panel and download the Linux release of CarMaker, e.g. this project was built for CarMaker 9.1, so the corresponding archive would be `CD-CarMakerOffice-linux-9.1.zip`.
+Then expand the "Office" panel and download the Linux release of CarMaker, e.g. this project was built for CarMaker 10.0, so the corresponding archive would be `CD-CarMakerOffice-linux-10.0.zip`.

 The archive constains the CarMaker installation files.
 Follow the installation instructions that can be found in the `InstallationGuide.pdf` inside the archive.

 ### Aslan-CarMaker
 #### Project Directory Setup
-The Aslan-CarMaker link is a complete CarMaker 9.1 project.
+The Aslan-CarMaker link is a complete CarMaker 10.0 project.
 IPG highly recommends that you have a separate dedicated directory for CarMaker projects with specific subdirectories for every major release of CarMaker.
 An example project structure in your Home directory would thus look like:

     Home
     └── CM_Projects     # Root of CarMaker projects
         ├── CM_7        # CarMaker 7 projects
         ├── CM_8        # CarMaker 8 projects
-        └── CM_9        # CarMaker 9 projects
+        ├── CM_9        # CarMaker 9 projects
+        └── CM_10       # CarMaker 10 projects

 #### Clone Project Repository
-Open a terminal and go to the project folder where you would store your CarMaker 9 projects, e.g.:
+Open a terminal and go to the project folder where you would store your CarMaker 10 projects, e.g.:

 ```
-cd ~/CM_Projects/CM_9
+cd ~/CM_Projects/CM_10
 ```

 For convenience, Project Aslan is included as a submodule of this repository.
 To ensure that all project components are in the correct place where the build scripts expect them, clone the Aslan-CarMaker git along with its submodules: